JacobNoahGlik/GradeAssistant_PoC/README.md

 ### Default method

-To use the `Auto Package Manager` system: simply run the code disregarding packages and the `Package Manager` system should automatically detect missing packages.
-It should install them automatically.
+To use the `Auto Package Manager` system, simply run the code disregarding packages.
+The `Package Manager` system should automatically detect missing packages and install them automatically.

 <br>

 ### Dealing with `Auto Package Manager` issues?

 Try installing packages manually.
-In a Linux shell/terminal with python3 installed run the following code:
+In a Linux shell/terminal with python3 installed, run the following code:

 1. `pip install google-api-python-client==1.7.9`
 2. `pip install google-auth-httplib2==0.0.3`